basheeralhamdani/habit_tracker/issue_template.md

 - Provide a default color for users who do not wish to personalize their habits.
 - The colors should be visually distinct enough to avoid confusion between different habits.

+# User Story  for The Reports Page

-# User Story: View Weekly Reports
+## View Weekly Reports
 **Title:**
 _As a user, I want to see a report of my weekly habit progress so that I can understand how well I am maintaining my habits._